 Our audience members love our concerts, and many rarely miss a performance.
 We love choral music and want to share it with you.
 Why not join us at our next concert?

 With around 60 auditioned singers drawn from the area, the Solihull choir performs with professional orchestras and soloists in a number of select venues.
-Solihull Choral Society is conducted by our musical director Andrew Fletcher.
+Solihull Choral Society is conducted by our musical director Oliver Walker.
 Please use our website to find out more about the Choir, our concerts, buying tickets and how you can get involved.

 “SCS now have a precision and clarity which is rare in such a society and a joy to hear” (J Brodie)